Are you ready to consume a comprehensive treasure trove of the best presentation ideas and techniques for 2021?

 Former Microsoft executive Steven Sinofsky was giving a speech to launch the new Surface tablet—when suddenly the equipment stopped working.

-Sinofsky did his best to get through the situation gracefully, quickly swapping the non-working device for another.
+Sinofsky did try to get through the situation gracefully, quickly swapping the non-working device for another.
 You can see the presentation here:

 2 Too Much, Too Small